 The Thai economy is suffering the worst drought in half a century.
 It’s already caused a loss of US$2 billion according to a survey by the University of the Thai Chamber of Commerce (UTCC).

-“From a previous growth projection of 3% to 3.5%, Thailand’s economy might expand by less than 3%,” said Thanavath Phonvichai, director of the UTCC’s Economic and Business Forecasting Centre.
+“Thailand’s economy might expand by less than 3%, compared to a previous growth projection of 3% to 3.5%,” said Thanavath Phonvichai, director of the UTCC’s Economic and Business Forecasting Centre.

 Desperate for Water

 Thailand is contending with drought conditions in seven out of 67 provinces, according to the National Disaster Warning Center.
-Water rationing is taking place in almost a third of the country — levels of some of the main reservoirs are at their lowest levels in 20 years.
+Almost a third of the country needs to ration water – even during the wet season.

 To the untrained eye, Thailand’s drought is deceptive.
 Across much of Suphanburi province, just north of Bangkok, many fields seem green and crop-filled.

-To help farmers, officials are trying to clear irrigation channels, dig more ground wells and use cloud seeding technology to create artificial rainfall.
+To help farmers, officials are trying to clear irrigation channels, dig more ground wells, and use cloud seeding technology to create artificial rainfall.